-Bipolar Disorder (also known as ‘manic depression’) is a condition in which the person experiences significant changes in energy, mood, thinking and behaviour lasting from days to months.
-Bipolar involves shifts from the extreme low of depression to the extreme high of mania.
-Mood changes are extremely intense and result in considerable impairment in daily functioning.
+Bipolar Disorder (also known as ‘manic depression’) is a condition in which someone experiences significant changes in their energy, mood, thinking and behaviour.
+These changes can last anywhere from days to months.
+Bipolar involves shifts from extreme lows of depression to extreme high of mania.
+Mood changes are extremely intense and can result in considerable impairment in daily functioning.

-For example, in a depressive episode a person is likely to experience disabling lethargy, be highly self-critical and feel hopeless.
+For example, in a depressive episode a person is likely to experience disabling lethargic, be highly self-critical and feel hopeless.
 In contrast, the same person, in a manic episode, may feel completely energised on little sleep, feel extremely confident and make reckless decisions such as overspending or quitting a job.

 Common symptoms of mania include:

 - Feeling high and optimistic or extremely irritable

 - Unrealistic and grandiose beliefs about your own abilities